Skip to Content

 A common yet deceptively severe car accident injury is whiplash.
 When the neck is rocked back and forth abruptly and violently, the tendons, muscles, and ligaments in the neck and upper back can tear or twist, which is called a whiplash injury when diagnosed.

-Whiplash can begin as pain subtle enough to trick people into thinking they are fine.
-However, hours or days later, whiplash can worsen to the point that the victim is in crippling pain and in need of immediate medical attention, so it is important to always see a doctor soon after a crash.
+Whiplash can begin as pain, subtle enough to trick people into thinking they are fine.
+However, hours or days later, whiplash can worsen to the point that the victim is in crippling pain and needs immediate medical attention, so it is important to always see a doctor soon after a crash.

-Why Do I Need an Attorney for My Car Accident Case?
+Why Do I Need an Auto Accident Attorney for My Case?

 Any lawyer can claim to offer aggressive representation, but at Politis & Matovina, P.A., our attorneys believe that aggression is just part of the personal injury equation.
-Our auto accident lawyers go a step further to offer personalized attention to the unique needs of you and your case.
+Our auto accident lawyers go a step further to offer personalized attention to your unique needs and your case.

-While we aggressively negotiate with the insurance company, we are also busy working to ensure that you feel comfortable with your proceedings and understand exactly what is happening.
-By adding this extra depth of a personal relationship to our representation, we hope to take the fear out of your legal situation and allow you to focus on your physical wellbeing.
+While we aggressively negotiate with the insurance company, we are also working to ensure that you feel comfortable with your proceedings and understand precisely what is happening.
+By adding this extra depth of a personal relationship to our representation, we hope to remove the fear from your legal situation and allow you to focus on your physical well-being.

-Choosing the Best Auto Accident Attorney for Your Case
+Choosing the Best Auto Accident Attorney in Daytona Beach

 Every accident case is different.
 It is crucial to find an auto accident attorney who knows how to handle the unique circumstances of your case.

-Here are 3 key factors to consider when searching for an attorney:
+Here are three key factors to consider when searching for an attorney:

-• Peer reviews and client testimonials: Some attorneys care more about their own interests than those of their clients.
-Take care to choose a trusted, ethical attorney who will work in your best interests.
-Glowing client testimonials and awards/accolades based on peer-review tend to be good indicators.
+• Peer Reviews and Client Testimonials: Some attorneys care more about their interests than their clients.
+Choose a trusted, ethical attorney who will work in your best interests.
+Glowing client testimonials and awards/accolades based on peer review are good indicators.

-Finding the best attorney for your case is extremely important.
+Finding the best attorney for your case is significant.
 It can make or break your case.
 Find out if Politis & Matovina, P.A. is the right fit for you.

 Related Pages: